-For more information and to enroll tel +27 (21) 480 3866 or email firstname.lastname@example.org
+For more information and to enrol please contact Hans Huyssen: +27 (21) 480 3866 or email firstname.lastname@example.org

 The allocation of lessons will be on a “first come, first served” basis.
-Families will be given consideration to stay with one teacher, if requested.
-Though preference for a certain lecturer may be stated, if her/his teaching schedule is full, the learner will be allocated to another teacher.
-In the event where a DSK learner’s request for lessons cannot be accommodated please contcat the GLMZ office.
+Families will be given consideration to stay with one teacher if requested.
+Though preference for a certain teacher may be stated, if her/his teaching schedule is full, the learner will be allocated to another teacher.
+In the event where a DSK learner’s request for lessons cannot be accommodated please contact the GLMZ office.

 Books & material

-Music books and scores have to be ordered by the parents, the teachers must provide the list of the required material timeously.
+Music books and scores have to be ordered by the parents, the teachers will provide the list of the required material timeously.
 The GLMZ does not order books for individual learners.

 Contact with parents/progress monitoring

-The attendance of lessons is the learners’ and parent’s responsibility.
+The attendance of lessons is the learner and parent’s responsibility.
 GLMZ is not liable for any outstanding teaching lessons on behalf of the teacher or any outstanding payments on behalf of the parent/learner.
-Should missed lessons have to be made up, the teacher might make use of the Lesson Recovery Dates specified by the office.
+Should there be a missed lesson/s, it will have to be made up, the teacher might make use of the Lesson Recovery Dates specified by the office.
 Unless a notice of absence is given to the teacher 24 hours before the lesson, the learner will forfeit the lesson.
 One term’s written notice is required.
 By not complying, the parent is liable for the fees for the term, as the teacher has assigned that time to the child.